Candida Martinelli's Italophile Site

 And I've put a few of the more known brand drinks Italy exports to the world, with what they're made of, to give you an idea of the taste, in case you haven't tried them.
 And a few links to company websites.

 I won't get into Grappa (not one of my favorite drinks) but direct you instead to the Italian Made Grappa page if you're interested.
 Just so you know, it's a very strong alcohol made from the fermented waste products of wine production.
-(Click here for a grappa, Anthony LaPaglia, Betsy's Wedding story.)
+(Click here for a grappa, Anthony LaPaglia, Betsy's Wedding story, on my website.)

 Egg Liqueur (Vov)

-Today it's sold in different ways, as an ingredient in cocktails (the Italian website Cultura del Bere has a page about Vov with history and recipes for cocktails), as a ski-vacation pick-me-up on or just off the slopes, and as always, as an addition to coffee on a cold winter's day.
+Today it's sold in different ways, as an ingredient in cocktails, as a ski-vacation pick-me-up on or just off the slopes, and as always, as an addition to coffee on a cold winter's day.
 Here's the recipe.

 6 egg yolks